Testing overview

 File layout

-conftest.py # root fixtures: app, db_session, client, authenticated_client
+framework/testing/ # simple_module_test plugin: app, db_session, client, authenticated_client fixtures

 tests/